Number: 1.9.1 | Procedure Name: Student-Initiated Withdrawals |

 Curriculum (Credit-Bearing) Courses

 Students may officially drop one or more courses prior to the applicable term’s seventy-five percent (75%) tuition refund deadline without the course(s) appearing on their transcript.
-The deadlines for students to withdraw with a refund and initiate a grade of “W” are published on the Drop, Withdrawal, and Refund Deadlines webpage
+The deadlines for students to withdraw with a refund and initiate a grade of “W” are published on the Drop, Withdrawal, and Refund Deadlines webpage.

 For irregular length courses, students should consult the syllabus for the last day they may withdraw with a grade of “W”.
 Refunds are automatically generated for students who make registration changes prior to the seventy-five percent (75%) tuition refund deadline.
 Refunds are disbursed after the seventy-five percent (75%) refund period has concluded, typically approximately three (3) weeks into the term.
 Students who have entered banking information into Self-Service will receive their refund via direct deposit.
 All others will receive their refund via a check mailed to the address they have on record with the College.
 Refer to the Course Cancellations and Refunds procedure for additional information, or contact the Business Office/Cashier at 919-536-7201.

 After the close of the drop period and prior to the sixty percent (60%) date in the semester, students may officially withdraw from one or more courses with a grade of “W”.
-During the traditional sixteen-week fall and spring terms, the sixty percent (60%) date is ordinarily near the end of the tenth week of class, and for an eight-week term, the sixty percent (60%) date is near the end of the fifth week.
+During the traditional sixteen-week fall and spring semesters, the sixty percent (60%) date is ordinarily near the end of the tenth week of class, and for an eight-week term, the sixty percent (60%) date is near the end of the fifth week.

 To initiate an official withdrawal from a curriculum (credit-bearing) course, students must submit a completed withdrawal form to Admissions, Registration, and Records by completing the following steps:

-4. Complete the form.
+- Complete and submit the form.

 Medical Withdrawals

-A student may request a medical withdrawal from all curriculum (credit-bearing) courses if one or more of the following circumstances arises after the established withdrawal deadline for the applicable term:
+A student may request a medical withdrawal from all curriculum courses if one or more of the following circumstances arises after the established withdrawal deadline for the applicable term:

-• The student experiences an adverse medical event; and/or
+- The student experiences an adverse medical event; and/or

-• An individual for which the student has caretaker responsibilities experiences an adverse medical event.
+- An individual for which the student has caretaker responsibilities experiences an adverse medical event.

 In accordance with the Grade Change Request and Approval procedure, a medical withdrawal must be requested between the date of the adverse medical event and one calendar year after the original grade was assigned.